 - The variables in (1) represents averages.
 Systems in which macroscopic variables represent averages of microscopic variables are usually not considered complex. - If the equations of the microvariables are linear, the macroscopic behavior represents averages.
 Most definitions of complex systems require nonlinear dynamics. - Nonlinearity is necessary for truly complex dynamics, but it is not sufficient for avoiding averages.
 Do the particles in an ideal gas bump into one another in a linear way?
-We also can average if the interactions of agents are assumed to be independent of each other. - Details (of the initial state, of the mechanics of the actual bumpings of particles into each other) don't matter all that much in the derivation of (1). - (1) does not hold with certainty, only with probability very, very close to 1.
+We also can average if the interactions of agents are assumed to be independent of each other. - Details (of the initial state, of the mechanics of the actual bumpings of particles into each other) don't matter all that much in the derivation of (1). - (1) does not hold with certainty, only with probability very, very close to 1, and relies on the yet unproven ergodic hypothesis.